hazelcast/hazelcast/hazelcast-documentation/src/ThreadingOperation.md

 Because of this threading strategy, there are two forms of false sharing you need to be aware of:

-* false sharing of the partition: two completely independent data structures share the same partitions; e.g. if there is a map `employees` and a map `orders` it could be that an employees.get(peter) running on partition 25 is blocked by a map.get of orders.get(1234) also running on partition 25.
+* false sharing of the partition: two completely independent data structures share the same partitions; e.g. if there is a map `employees` and a map `orders`, the method `employees.get(peter)` running on partition 25 may be blocked by a `map.get` of `orders.get(1234)` also running on partition 25.
 If independent data structure share the same partition, a slow operation on one data structure can slow down the other data structures.

 * false sharing of the partition-aware operation-thread: each operation-thread is responsible for executing